oroinc/documentation/cloud/maintenance/basic-use.rst

 .. code-block:: none

-    orocloud-cli app:console "oro:user:list --roles=\"Sales Manager\""
+    orocloud-cli app:console "oro:user:list --roles=Sales\ Manager"

-By default, the `app:console` command runs in the `silent` mode, which means that the output from the application is shown after the command completion.
+By default, the `orocloud-cli app:console` command runs in the `silent` mode, which means that the output from the application is shown after the command completion.
 To execute an application command interactively, e.g., to monitor command execution in real-time, you may be required to debug consumer execution.
 For this, add the `-vvv` option (it increases maintenance agent verbosity to DEBUG level).

 .. code-block:: none